Can Garlic Knots be found anywhere in Italy?

 Recipe: My Crusty Baguette no-Knead Bread Dough

 What every home baker should have.
-I use the Danish Dough whisk it to stir my no-knead dough:
+I use the Danish Dough whisk it to stir my no-knead dough.
+The Danish Dough whisk can be bought here on Amazon

 Suggestion: If you want to serve the Garlic Knots later, or just want to freeze them, remove the Knots after 20 minutes of baking.
-Later before serving, spread the garlic mixture on top the defrosted Garlic Knots, bake for 5 to 10 min. at 400 F. or until until golden brown.
+After defrosting, before serving, spread the garlic mixture on top of the Garlic Knots and bake for 5 to 10 min. at 400 F. until until golden brown.